 Yeah, you talking about it just reminds me oh, how crazy it is to navigate every single part of your life.
-And I really mean every single part because, you know, people think about, you know, work on relationships and friendships I’m talking about, well, I can’t get out of bed without help my parents.
-I need to mediate between what kind of clothes I want to Because I can’t express myself because I quote, I can’t talk anymore.
+And I really mean every single part because, you know, people think about, you know, work on relationships and friendships I’m talking about, well, I can’t get out of bed without help from my parents.
+I need to mediate between what kind of clothes I want.
+I can’t express myself because I quote, I can’t talk anymore.

 And I’m not saying I am trivializing it a bit, but essentially I think it won one way or another, you one day find yourself at home sitting there and just thinking what next I’m just freaking out.
 And people, you know, they’re very kind and very lovely to say things like well, you must be very, very brave or, you know, very inspirational to get through all this together.

-You know, and it’s like, I’ve gone into the water I remember at the beach this one time and I couldn’t stand up because there were some waves coming through and they were just knocking me over.
+You know, and it’s like, I’ve gone into the water I remember at the beach this one time and I couldn’t stand up because some waves were coming through and they were just knocking me over.
 And it was like, far out man.
 This is so difficult.
-Trying to walk into the sand is so difficult because the waves making me Visually I lose my balance as well as actually in physically lose my balance.
+Trying to walk into the sand is so difficult because the waves make me Visually lose my balance as well as physically lose my balance.

-So that was really strange to experience that.
-And then the other thing that was happening is the sand and the little shells and all those things that normally don’t bother my other leg.
-Oh, really hurting my leg.
+So that was strange to experience that.
+And then the other thing that was happening was the sand and the little shells and all those things that normally don’t bother my other leg.
+Oh, hurts my leg.
 And I’m going, Wow, this is way too painful.
-I’ve got to really get in really quickly and stop floating.
+I’ve got to get in quickly and stop floating.

 So that was the first time you went back to the beach?

 First time back and it was just something that I never expected.
 And it reminds me of a time when I did when I was I danced again for the first time with my wife, you know, we went to this ball and we just did this little dance.
 And I was way out of my comfort zone.
 I couldn’t talk about two lifts fit.
 Oh my gosh, like, it was terrible